-Wildcat Creek Wind Farm would have an installed capacity of 180 megawatts (MW) — enough to power approximately 41,000 average Texas homes with clean energy each year.
+Wildcat Creek Wind Farm will have an installed capacity of 180 megawatts (MW) — enough to power approximately 39,000 average Texas homes.

-Wildcat Creek Wind Farm would yield significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.
+Wildcat Creek Wind Farm will yield significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

-Wildcat Creek represents a capital investment of approximately $250 million and would disperse an estimated $30 million in property tax payments to local governments and school districts over the life of the project.
-The project would create up to 250 full-time equivalent jobs during construction as well as 10-12 permanent jobs during operations.
-Through the project’s lifecycle, there would be millions of dollars in estimated spending within 50 miles of the wind farm.
+Wildcat Creek represents a capital investment of approximately $252 million and will disburse an estimated $38 million in cumulative payments to local governments and school districts over the life of the project.
+The project will create up to 250 full-time equivalent jobs during construction as well as 10-12 permanent jobs.
+Through the project’s lifecycle, millions of dollars will be spent within 50 miles of the wind farm.

 Wildcat Creek Wind Farm would save more than 320 million gallons of water each year while displacing carbon emissions from fossil fuel power plants, a major contributor to climate change.
 Wind energy also enhances air quality by helping to mitigate the health effects of harmful air pollutants.

-Wildcat Creek Wind Farm would be compatible with other land uses and provide a stable form of income to local landowners.
-Millions of dollars would be paid to the wind farm’s landowners through the life of the project.
+Wildcat Creek Wind Farm will be compatible with other land uses and will provide a stable form of income to local landowners.
+More than $72 million will be paid to the wind farm’s landowners through the life of the project.
 These supportive landowners participate in long-term lease and easement agreements to host turbines, access roads, and transmission corridors.

 Modern wind turbine generators are sophisticated, high-tech machines designed to capture the kinetic energy of the wind and convert it into electricity.
 A turbine’s blades capture the wind and rotate an internal shaft connected to a gearbox spinning a generator to produce electricity.
 Tubular steel towers support a hub with three attached blades and a nacelle, which houses the shaft, gearbox, generator, and controls.
 Wind measurements are collected to automatically rotate the turbine to face the strongest wind and angle, or “pitch,” its blades to optimize the energy captured.
 Electricity must be produced at just the right frequency and voltage to be compatible with the utility grid.